hungrybluedev/klonol/README.md

 I self-host my Gitea instance.
 It contains several private repositories.
 There are some instances where I need to upgrade the server or perform some maintenance.
-Although I use [Docker Compose](https://docs.docker.com/compose/) with mounted volumes to manage the Gitea instance, there maybe times where data retention is not possible.
+Although I use [Docker Compose](https://docs.docker.com/compose/) with mounted volumes to manage the Gitea instance, there may be times where data retention is not possible.
 I need to restart my service from scratch.
 In order to help with these "from-scratch" scenarios, I wrote this tool.

 It allows me to automatically retrieve all of my repositories and clone them locally.
 I can stash away a password-protected local copy while I upgrade my git server in peace.

 ## Prerequisites